11 Things We Know About The Crown Season 3

-Since making its premiere on November 4, 2016, The Crown—which won the 2017 Golden Globe for Best Drama—has become an indisputable hit for Netflix.
-The series, created by two-time Oscar nominee Peter Morgan, follows the early reign of Queen Elizabeth II and the ups and downs of the royal family.
+Now that Prince Harry and Meghan Markle's wedding is in the books, it's time to start thinking about the next big royal event: season three of The Crown.
+Since making its premiere on November 4, 2016, the Netflix series—which won the 2017 Golden Globe for Best Drama—has become an indisputable hit.
+The streaming series, created by two-time Oscar nominee Peter Morgan, follows the reign of Queen Elizabeth II and the ups and downs of the royal family.

-Now that season two has dropped—and you’ve most likely already binge-watched all of it—we’re already looking ahead to season three, which will likely return in late 2018.
+Now that you’ve surely binge-watched both of the first two seasons, we’re looking ahead to season three.
 Here’s everything we know about The Crown’s third season so far.

 1. OLIVIA COLMAN WILL PLAY THE QUEEN.

 From the very beginning, creator Peter Morgan made it clear that each season of The Crown would cover roughly a decade of history, and that the cast would change for season three and again in season five (to more accurately represent the characters 20 and 40 years later).
 In October, it was announced that Olivia Colman would take over the role of Queen Elizabeth II.

 When discussing her replacement with Jimmy Fallon, Claire Foy praised her successor, joking that "You'll forget all about me and the rest of the cast.
 You'll be like, ‘Who are they?'
 We're the warm-up act."